gertingold/tools4scicomp/manuscript/git.rst

    for _ in range(3):
        print("Hello world!")

-As it is easy to forget what one had stashed some time ago, stashing is most suited for brief interruption where one needs to change branches for a short period of time.
+As the code example given above demonstrates, one can list the content of the stash.
+However, after some time it is easy to forget that one has stashed code in the first place.
+Therefore, stashing is most suited for brief interruptions where one needs to change branches for a short period of time.
 Otherwise, committing the changes might be a better solution.

 .. [#gitlab_uaux] The computing center of the University of Augsburg is running